Back to blog

 Built for Dedicated Readers

 I've heard many times that reading and/or writing novels, essays, and longform journalism are the best way to grow a vocabulary.
-We agree.
-Read Mode is our way of making that wisdom actionable inside WordMate.
+Read Mode makes that wisdom actionable inside WordMate.